Penis enlargement: Surgical methods

 There are several surgical penis enlargement treatments, most of which carry a risk of significant complications.
 Procedures by unlicensed surgeons can lead to serious complications.

 Surgical penis enlargement methods include penile augmentation and suspensory ligament release.
 Penile augmentation involves injecting fat cells into the penis or grafting fat cells onto the penis.
 Injecting fat cells into the penis can cause swelling and deformity; in some instances, removal of the penis may be necessary.
 Grafting fat cells onto the penis can be effective; however, the increase in size may disappear over time.
 Suspensory ligament release increases flaccid penis length, but does not increase the length of an erect penis and can create problems with sexual function.

 The American Urological Association (AUA) and the Urology Care Foundation "consider subcutaneous fat injection for increasing penile girth to be a procedure which has not been shown to be safe or efficacious.
 The AUA also considers the division of the suspensory ligament of the penis for increasing penile length in adults to be a procedure which has not been shown to be safe or efficacious."
 Both statements were first published in January 1994 and re-affirmed ever since.
 Complications from penis enlargement procedures include scarring that may lead, ultimately, to penis shrinkage or erectile dysfunction.

 Other surgical treatments include the injection of dermal fillers, silicone gel, or PMMA.
 Dermal fillers are also not approved by the US Food and Drug Administration (FDA) for use in the penis.
+Injectables such as hyaluronic acid and polyactic acid have shown some limited efficacy, however the Sexual Medicine Society of North America (SMSNA) "strongly recommends against" permanent fillers such as paraffins and silicone.

 Because of great risk and uncertainty, medical professionals are generally skeptical of penile enlargement and avoid attempting it.
 A 2019 study in Sexual Medicine Reviews found that surgical methods of penis enlargement are typically ineffective and can be damaging to both physical and mental health.
 The authors found that such treatments are "'supported by scant, low-quality evidence...
 Injectables and surgery should remain a last option, considered unethical outside of clinical trials'".
 According to the study, "'overall treatment outcomes were poor, with low satisfaction rates and significant risk of major complications, including penile deformity, shortening, and erectile dysfunction'".

 Medical doctors do treat micropenis with surgical procedures.
 In such cases, surgery can improve urinary or sexual function.